 - a) Existing resource condition: As indicated, historic management practices in the park have greatly diminished overall habitat and species diversity.
-In addition, laminated root rot, pine blister rust, bark beetle infestation, armillaria root rot, and heart rot can be found in many areas of the park.
+In addition, laminated root rot, pine blister rust, bark beetle infestation, armillaria root rot, and heart rot can be found in scattered areas of the park.
 Invasive plant species, notably Scotch broom, Himalayan blackberry, English ivy and holly, infect many areas of the park. - b) Resources protection measures: Plot analyses have identified areas that need prophylactic care and/or diseased tree removal.
-Fire risk will also be addressed, see Appendix 5: Fire Risk Reduction.

-1 Spies, Thomas, Michael Pollock, Gordon Reeves and Tim Beechie.
-2013.
-Effects of Riparian Thinning on Wood Recruitment: A scientific Synthesis.
-Science Review Team Wood Recruitment Subgroup, Forest Sciences Laboratory, Corvallis, OR c) Stewardship practice recommendations: Measurement and identification of root rot pockets is ongoing.
+Fire risk will also be addressed, see Appendix 5: Fire Risk Reduction. - c) Stewardship practice recommendations: Measurement and identification of root rot pockets is ongoing.
 With the help of the Kitsap County Noxious Weed Control Program, staff and stewards will manage invasive species.
 Refer to Appendix 2: Forest Stand Conditions/Prescriptions for detailed information about the health of individual mapping units (stands) in the park.
-Pre-commercial and restoration thinning will be employed to diversify the most of the park's pure 30-50 year old Douglas fir stands.
+Pre-commercial and restoration thinning will be employed to diversify the most of the park's nearly pure 30-70 year old Douglas fir stands.
+Several of the old Christmas tree plantations will respond to thinning; but most densely socked plantation will need to be totally renovated.